Tapir-Elithril/Notebook/docs/fa24/ads/note.md

 T = O(NlogN)
 ρ = 1.7

-!!! note special case is meaningless in the worst case
+!!! note "special case is meaningless in the worst case"

 Order is important!